 Climb to the top of the Duomo or Giottos Bell Tower for a beautiful view of the city for an extra cost.
 You should make reservations in advance.
 Note: Two separate lines and entrances.

-End your day at Piazzale Michelangelo, see more info below.
+End your day at Piazzale Michelangelo, keeping reading and see below.

 Florence in a Day Itinerary Option 3:

 If you enjoy great works of art, this is a not miss.
 Start your day early at the Uffizi.
 You could literally spend the entire day here going from one exhibit to another.

 This renowned gallery is located next to Piazza Della Signoria.
 Where you can see a copy of the David statue.

 I recommend booking skip-the-line tickets and reserving a time to visit in advance or hire a guide.
 On our first visit to the Uffizi, we enjoyed the collections of art but were slightly lost.
 There is a ton of art to cover.

 During our 2nd visit, we hired a guide and it was a wonderful experience to really understand the history and connection behind the art.
 We spent about 4 hours here and didn’t even get to see everything.

 After you’re done at the Uffizi, take a stroll over to El Ponte Vecchio.